Nikolai Vlasik: Early life

-Stalin's daughter, Svetlana Allilueva, characterizes Vlasik in her memoirs as an "illiterate, silly, rough and extremely impudent despot".
-She said he was so corrupted by power that "he began to dictate to art workers and arts, tastes of comrade Stalin", and "...figures listened and followed his counsels.
-Any celebratory concert at the Bolshoi Theatre or George Hall did not take place without the sanction of Vlasik."

 Arrest

 On 15 December 1952, Vlasik was removed from his position and soon arrested on charges related to the Doctors' plot.
-Immediately after Stalin's death, all of the accused doctors were released and charges against them dropped.
+After Stalin's death, all of the accused doctors were released and charges against them dropped.
 However, Vlasik was not released and the charges against him were changed to abuse of power and embezzlement.
-In 1955, he was stripped of his General rank and all decorations and exiled for ten years to Krasnoyarsk.
+In 1955, he was stripped of his lieutenant general's rank and all decorations and exiled for ten years to Krasnoyarsk.
 In accordance with an earlier amnesty of 1953, his sentence was reduced to five years.
 In 1956, Vlasik was pardoned but his rank was not restored.
 In 2000, 33 years after his death, his sentence was annulled and he was completely exonerated.

 In his memoirs Vlasik wrote, "I was severely hurt by Stalin.
 For 25 years of doing an irreproachable job, receiving nothing but encouragement and awards, I was excluded from the Party and flung into prison.
 For my boundless fidelity he gave me into the charge of my enemies.
 But never, for any minute of the condition I was in, to whatever mockeries I was exposed while in prison, had I in my soul any malice against Stalin".